coteditor/CotEditor/CONTRIBUTING.md

 ### Localization

+_2023-08-01: CotEditor project now gradually migrates the localization format to the strings catalog that is newly introduced in Xcode 15.
+We will update the localization policy when the migration has completely done._

 Fixing/updating existing localizations is always welcome.
 The project team adds `FIXME:` tag as a comment in the localized strings files if there are updated strings to be localized.

 If your localization makes the Autolayout destroy, try first making the sentence shorter.
 However, if it's impossible, then just tell us about it with a screenshot when you make a pull-request.
 We'll update the storyboard file to layout your localized terms correctly.